brian-vendia/pwc-workshop/README-Milestone2.md

 # Milestone 2 - Integrate a Web Application
-In this section, we will connect a web application to an existing Uni
+In this section, we will connect a web application to the existing single-node Uni we created in Milestone 1.

 ## Explore the /client_app directory
 The /client_app directory contains a pre-crated React web application that will help us quickly integrate a user-facing application with a Uni